On the list of inexplicable decisions spewed forth from the SDSR is to withdraw Harrier and reduce Tornado.

 The Tornado was supporting operations in Iraq so it made sense to deploy the GR9 to Afghanistan, it not being very sensible to have two fast fleets in the same theatre for the same task.
 GR9’s have performed magnificently well in Afghanistan, absolutely no doubt, feedback seems to be that for the pure CAS role, it has many advantages over Tornado.
 But Tornado delivers military effect beyond CAS, especially in the ISR realm.

 Tornado has significantly greater range and speed than the Harrier and the second crew member, whilst self evidently expensive, adds a great deal to current missions.

 Both types have seen extensive action but Tornado can carry out a greater range of roles than Harrier although in some it could be reasonably argued that Harrier is ‘better’

 One of the reasons that the GR9 was replaced with the GR4 in Afghanistan was in order to retain carrier operation skills and exercises in the MoD news feed confirm this.
-It must also be said that Joint Force Harrier had been flogged to the point of exhaustion in Afghanistan and to put it bluntly, needed time to recuperate and recover, in all senses.
-Could we really have relied on the 2 squadron JFH to cover the role of Tornado in Afghanistan for the next 5 years?
+It must also be said that Joint Force Harrier had been flogged to the point of exhaustion in Afghanistan and, to put it bluntly, needed time to recuperate and recover, in all senses.
+Could we really have relied on the 2 squadrons JFH to cover the role of Tornado in Afghanistan for the next 5 years?

 I am not sure.